Skip to content

 This document explains what lives under backend/app/services/, what each service does, and how the separately deployed workers work end-to-end.
 It's written for engineers joining the project who want a fast mental model before reading code.

 The API (FastAPI) receives user requests for auth, execute, events, scripts, and settings.
-The Coordinator accepts validated execution requests and enqueues them to Kafka with metadata and idempotency guards.
-The Saga Orchestrator drives stateful execution via events and publishes commands to the K8s Worker.
+The Saga Orchestrator drives stateful execution via events, manages a Redis-backed execution queue with priority scheduling, and publishes commands to the K8s Worker.
 The K8s Worker builds and creates per-execution pods and supporting ConfigMaps with network isolation enforced at cluster level via Cilium policy.
 Pod Monitor watches K8s and translates pod phases and logs into domain events.
 Result Processor consumes completion/failure/timeout events, updates DB, and cleans resources.
 SSE Router fans execution events out to connected clients.
 DLQ Processor and Event Replay support reliability and investigations.

 EXECUTION_EVENTS carries lifecycle updates like queued, started, running, and cancelled.
 EXECUTION_COMPLETED, EXECUTION_FAILED, and EXECUTION_TIMEOUT are terminal states with outputs.
 SAGA_COMMANDS carries saga-to-worker commands for creating and deleting pods.
 DLQ holds dead-lettered messages for later processing.
 For more on topic design and event schemas, see Kafka Topics.

 The saga/ module has ExecutionSaga which encodes the multi-step execution flow from receiving a request through creating a pod command, observing pod outcomes, and committing the result.
-The Saga Orchestrator subscribes to EXECUTION events, reconstructs sagas, and issues SAGA_COMMANDS to the worker with goals of idempotency across restarts, clean compensation on failure, and avoiding duplicate side-effects.
+The Saga Orchestrator subscribes to EXECUTION events, manages the Redis-backed execution queue via ExecutionQueueService for priority scheduling and per-user limits, reconstructs sagas, and issues SAGA_COMMANDS to the worker with goals of idempotency across restarts, clean compensation on failure, and avoiding duplicate side-effects.

 The k8s_worker/ module runs worker.py, a long-running service that consumes SAGA_COMMANDS and creates per-execution resources including ConfigMaps for script and entrypoint, and Pod manifests with hardened security context.
 It no longer creates per-execution NetworkPolicies since network isolation is managed by a static Cilium policy in the target namespace, and it refuses to run in the default namespace to avoid policy gaps.
 The pod_builder.py produces ConfigMaps and V1Pod specs with non-root user, read-only root FS, all capabilities dropped, seccomp RuntimeDefault, DNS disabled, and no service links or tokens.